 - Recognition may never be in the form of cash or cash equivalents (gift cards or gift certificates).

 - Appreciation and/or recognition cannot take the form of “paid time off.”
 Paid time off is regulated by state and federal guidelines and College leave and pay policies.

 - College resources may not be used to provide holiday gifts.

 - Department events are appropriate from time to time as a way to say thank you, to strengthen the unit, or may take the form of a working retreat.
 Such events should have a specific goal, be infrequent and create an opportunity for the entire group to participate.
 Cost of the event should be reasonable and must be supported by the required documentation (receipts).

-Managers are responsible for factoring this policy into all gift giving decisions.
-Questions should be directed to the Controller or the Director of Human Resources.
+Managers are responsible for factoring this policy into all gift-giving decisions.
+Questions should be directed to the Controller or the Chief Human Resources Officer.

 Williams administrative (exempt) and support (non-exempt) staff are recognized for 5, 10, 15, and 20 years of service at an Appreciation Day luncheon.
 Employees with 25 years of service and retirees are recognized at an Appreciation Day dinner.
 In addition, each employee reaching one of these milestones is entitled to choose a gift from this Appreciation Day gift selection.